will0wisp/willowweiner.com/README.md

 # willowweiner.com
 Willow Weiner's private website.

-This was made to learn the basics of web dev, as well as to use as a professional website.
+This was made to learn the very basics of web dev, and to use as a professional website.
-Coded from scratch.